Journal of Korean Dental Science 투고규정

 Legends should be written in English on a separate page.
 When symbols, arrows, numbers, or letters are used to identify parts of the photographs and illustrations, identify and explain each one clearly in the legend.
 If a figure has been previously published, the legend should fully acknowledge the original source.
 Ensure all the figures have been mentioned sequentially in the text.

-11) Tables and Graphs
+11) Tables and graphs

-For hard copy submissions, print each table on a separate sheet of paper.
 Do not embed tables in the body of the text.
 Number tables consecutively in the order in which they are cited in the text and provide a brief title for each.
 Be sure that each table is cited in the text.
 Explain in footnotes all nonstandard abbreviations.
 If a table has been previously published, include a footnote giving full acknowledgement to the original source.
 Statistical measures of variation should be identified in the column headings.